 When it comes to windows, the most secure ones are acrylic or polycarbonate, says Kardian.
 He suggests adding even more security by installing 12 mil security film over windows and sliding glass doors.
 The security film will give them added resistance from breakage.
 It’s also smart to place a wood or metal dowel that fits snugly on the sliding glass door track to keep the door from sliding open, even if the door is unlocked.
 Don’t miss these 22 signs your house is vulnerable to being robbed.

 Don’t forget about the garage

 Take smart security measures whether you have a detached or attached garage.
 “The two most important tips for securing the attached garage door is the two-point vulnerability: the windows and doors of the garage.
 They need to be secured just like your exterior doors and windows, and alarms can be installed on the garage door and windows,” says Kardian.
 Plus, an electronic garage door opener—like the Chamberlain smart garage door opener, which has more than 1,700 five-star reviews—allows you to stay safe in your car while you drive into the garage.
 Be sure to immediately close the door before exiting the vehicle.
 Other reminders: “Never leave your garage door open when you leave home, and always lock the garage entry door,” says Kardian.
-No matter where you park, you should never leave these 15 items in your car.

 Get the right safe for your valuables